acgetchell/mundus-atrox/src/journals/fifth.md

 The rest of the party carefully moves to the Southern entrance, beneath the arrow slits.
 *Calmul* produces small, scurrying spider Constructs which *Infuse* *Orky's* Chain Mail and Greatsword with Magic.

-*Actius* uses *Mold Earth* to collapse the South Wall, exposing the Hobgoblins inside!
+*Actius* uses *Mold Earth* to collapse the South Wall, exposing the Goblins inside!

 #### 400 XPs